 OMS has engaged in several activities to advance goals in our implementation plan.
-These activities include: engaging with our Administrative Services Organization around milestones surrounding utilization management including an independent process for reviewing ASAM assessment results, encumbering our contract with Bamboo Health for the OpenBeds Service Locator tool, deployed and assessed an online survey for youth and young adults related to barriers and gaps to accessing SUD treatment, continued work around enhancements and interoperability of the prescription drug monitoring program, and shared results of the Maine Health Access

-Foundation Site Self-Assessment/care integration assessment with providers to seek feedback on opportunities for future technical assistance offerings or other supports needed to improve the integration of SUD with other mental and physical health services.
-Along with these activities, OMS is continuing work on several future initiatives including revising to our Opioid Health Home model to include ASAM placement criteria to assess patient placement and as treatment guidelines targeted to be effective July 2022, planning for clarification on partial hospitalization coverage for early 2022, and implementing a new primary care alternative payment model scheduled to be effective July 2022.
+These activities include: engaging with our Administrative Services Organization around milestones surrounding utilization management including an independent process for reviewing ASAM assessment results, onboarding providers to the OpenBeds Service Locator tool, continued work around enhancements and interoperability of the prescription drug monitoring program, and several initiatives including revising to our Opioid Health Home model to include ASAM placement criteria to assess patient placement and as treatment guidelines targeted to be effective July 2022, planning for clarification on partial hospitalization coverage for early 2022, and implementing a new primary care alternative payment model scheduled to be effective July 2022.